Skip to main content

 Established in 1984, Ferralloy, Inc. is based in Cleveland, Ohio.
 When the company was founded, it focused on heat-resistant alloy castings and fabrications used primarily in the thermal processing industry.
 Ferralloy Inc. has experienced substantial growth in the years since, expanding its offering to include closed-die and rolled-ring forgings, investment castings, machined bar stock components, exotic superalloys, and refractory alloys in all standard shapes and sizes.

 Ferralloy, Inc., serves multiple end markets, including metal processing (heat treatment, fabrication shops, machine shops), automotive, aerospace, mining, and heavy equipment.
 Through commitment to process improvement, quality, and customer satisfaction, along with ISO 9001 certification, Ferralloy, Inc., has established a world-class customer base, including Caterpillar, Ford, Owens Corning, Mack, Whirlpool, and more.
-The company has also cultivated valuable supply relationships in China, India, and the US, enhancing the EQI global network.ssurance, testing, and logistics and inventory management services.
+The company has also cultivated valuable supply relationships in China, India, and the US, enhancing the EQI global network assurance, testing, and logistics and inventory management services.

 We are confident that the acquisition of Ferralloy Inc., which will operate as a division of EQI, will enhance the company’s ability to deliver the highest level of quality and service to its customers.
 Their expertise and capabilities in thermal processing and their focus on quality will drive innovation at EQI and better equip us to deliver exceptional value to our customers.